ektrah/nsec/docs/api/nsec.cryptography.nonce.md

 ### CounterFieldSize

-Gets the size of the counter field, in bytes.
+Gets the size of the counter field.

     public int CounterFieldSize { get; }